ryanpcmcquen/stylize_github/README.md

-# Stylize Expo
+# Stylize GitHub

-This changes some styling for https://expo.io.
+This changes some styling for https://github.com.

 The current changes are: